 - 2-Twin room : two twin beds, views of the sanctuary, and shared bathroom suggested donation.

-- Single (economy) room: twin bed, window overlooking the property, and shared bathroom (Only available as an add-on for large groups).
+- Single (economy) room: twin bed, window overlooking the property, and shared bathroom.

 Our 336 acre preserved sanctuary is equipped with beautifully maintained barns, stables, fenced-in pastures and hay fields where visitors can walk the grounds and enjoy the natural setting and beautiful views.